mainwp/mainwp.dev/guides/templates/getting-started-template.md

 <strong>Final step:</strong> Step 4 of 4
 </div>

-Before releasing your add-on, make sure to:
+Before releasing your add-on make sure to:

 1. Test on multiple child sites
 2. Check for any errors or warnings